Sarang-1407/Traffic-detection-intensity-estimation/README.md

 ## Acknowledgments

-- YOLO authors and contributors.
+- Ultralytics and its contributors.
 - Roboflow for providing the dataset.